BudLeaf1406/Spooker/README.md

 If you get it wrong 3 times well....

-lets say it will annoy you too hell!
+lets say it will annoy well.

 Complete it and it will tell you how to kill it.